SENIOR LEADERSHIP TEAM

 SCOT HAGERTHEY: 2024–2027 |

-Industry/Expertise: Environmental Protection Agency, National Program Director for the Sustainable and Healthy Communities Research Program Board Committee: Advancement WIS Connection: Scot's son is a member of the Class of 2029. |
+Mr. Hagerthey is National Program Director for the Sustainable and Healthy Communities Research Program at the US Environmental Protection Agency.
+He serves on the WIS Advancement Committee and his son is a member of the Class of 2029. |

 SOPHIE HAWKINS: 2020–2026 |